 Who Will Manage My Bankruptcy?

-Once you are declared Bankrupt you will need a Registered Trustee to administer your estate.
-You can nominate your own Trustee at time of lodging your documents or AFSA will appoint one on your behalf.
+Once you are declared bankrupt you will need a registered trustee to administer your estate.
+You can nominate your own trustee at the time of lodging your documents or AFSA will appoint one on your behalf.

 What Happens When You Become Bankrupt?